All Episodes

 He was going to end all torture.

-And in the process establish permanent peace in the Middle East.
+He's going to close Club Gitmo, get us out of Iraq in Afghanistan, and in the process, establish permanent peace in the Middle East.

 And if you lived in Tampa, he was going to pay for a new kitchen.

-He was going to invent green energy technology.
+If you spoke up early enough, he was going to invent green energy technology.

 Speaking of that, there's a hilarious story from the UK.

-These guys working at a green energy factory trying to create green energy have to use electricity to do whatever they're doing.
+These guys working at a green energy factory trying to create green energy have to use electricity to do whatever they're doing, and their tax bill is more than they can afford.

 Everything is simply farcical.

-You might this might exist where you live too.
+This might exist where you live too.

-Driving along I 95 North, there's a billboard out there that actually tells you the wait time at the nearest emergency room.
+Driving along I-95 North, there's a billboard out there that actually tells you the wait time at the nearest emergency room.

 Have you seen that?